Impact of the Middle East Conflict on Inbound Travel to Germany

 Conclusion

-The military conflict in the Middle East has both direct and indirect effects on German inbound tourism.
+The military conflicts in the Middle East are having both direct and indirect effects on inbound tourism to Germany.

-Declines from Middle Eastern markets are likely to be partially offset by increased demand from Europe and key long-haul markets such as the US, China, Japan, and India.
-Previous crises have demonstrated the high resilience of German inbound tourism, supported by its diversified market structure.
+Overall, there are realistic chances that declines from the Middle East can be structurally offset by visitors from Europe and overseas markets such as the USA, China, Japan, or India.
+Previous crises have already demonstrated the high resilience of inbound tourism due to its broad market diversification.

-Provided there is no further geopolitical escalation or global economic downturn, German inbound tourism has strong potential to once again demonstrate crisis resilience.
+Provided there is no further escalation of conflicts and no global economic crisis emerges, German inbound tourism could once again prove to be resilient.

 Updated projections by Tourism Economics (April 8, 2026) reflect scenario-based adjustments in line with current developments: